Crime in the United States: Types of human sex trafficking

-In addition, a 2011 report by the Bureau of Justice Statistics described the characteristics of suspected human trafficking incidents, identifying roughly 95% of victims as female and over half as 17 years old or younger.
+A 2011 report by the Bureau of Justice Statistics examining the characteristics of suspected human trafficking incidents from 2008-10 noted that roughly 94% of confirmed victims identified as female and over half were 17 years old or younger.

 Geography of crime

 Crime rates vary in the United States depending on the type of community.
 Within metropolitan statistical areas, both violent and property crime rates are higher than the national average; in cities located outside metropolitan areas, violent crime was lower than the national average, while property crime was higher.
 For rural areas, both property and violent crime rates were lower than the national average.

 Regions

 For regional comparisons, the FBI divides the United States into four regions: Northeast, Midwest, South, and West.
 For 2019, the region with the lowest violent crime rate was the Northeast, with a rate of 292.4 per 100,000 residents, while the region with the highest violent crime rate was the West, with a rate of 413.5 per 100,000.
 For 2019, the region with the lowest property crime rate was the Northeast, with a rate of 1,350.4 per 100,000 residents, while the region with the highest property crime rate was the West, with a rate of 2,411.7 per 100,000.